oracle/cloudtestdrive/AppDev/OKE-GitOps/part1.md

 ![image](pics/create-cluster-screen-2.PNG)

-4. In the following menu, you will have some parameters you will need to change for our workshop.
+4. In the following menu, you will have some parameters you will need to change for our workshop:
-Name: "Give your cluster a name, you can use **my-kube-cluster** or something else"
+* Name: "Give your cluster a name, you can use **my-kube-cluster** or something else"
-Compartment: "This is the compartment you want to create the cluster in" Kubernetes Version: "Leave it as the latest version available" Choose Visibility Type: **Public**
+* Compartment: "This is the compartment you want to create the cluster in"
+* Kubernetes Version: "Leave it as the latest version available"
+* Choose Visibility Type: **Public**
-(Will need the nodes, to have public access, for Grafana and the dashboard – later)
+* (Will need the nodes, to have public access, for Grafana and the dashboard – later)
-Shape: for our workshop I suggest choosing a small shape like **VM.Standard1.1** or **VM.Standard1.2**, the shape defines the amount of CPU per each worker node.
+* Shape: for our workshop I suggest choosing a small shape like **VM.Standard1.1** or **VM.Standard1.2**,
+* the shape defines the amount of CPU per each worker node.
-Number of Nodes:  **3** (Leave it with 3 worker nodes)
+* Number of Nodes:  **3** (Leave it with 3 worker nodes)

 Now click on **Next**.